Manning Asset Management

 Investors should read the Information Memorandum and seek professional advice prior to taking a decision to invest.

-Investors defined as ‘wholesale investors’ under Chapter 7 of the Corporations Act 2001.
+Investment in the Fund is restricted to investors who qualify as ‘wholesale clients’ under Chapter 7 of the Corporations Act 2001.

-- those having certificate (issued within the last 2 years) from a qualified accountant stating that they have net assets of at least $2.5 million, and are applying for Units in the Fund for a purpose other than for use in connection with a business
+- A client who has a certificate (issued within the last 2 years) from a qualified accountant stating that they have net assets of at least $2.5 million, and are applying for Units in the Fund for a purpose other than for use in connection with a business (s.761G(7)(c)(i) and regs 7.1.28(1), 7.6.02AC).

-- those having a certificate (issued within the last 2 years) from a qualified accountant stating that they have gross income for each of the last two financial years of at least $250,000 per year
+- A client who has a certificate (issued within the last 2 years) from a qualified accountant stating that they have a gross income for each of the last two financial years of at least $250,000 per year, and are applying for units in the Fund for a purpose other than for use in the connection with a business (s.761G(7)(c)(ii) and regs 7.1.28(2), 7.6.02AB and 7.6.02AC).

-The Fund generates returns through its exposure to a diversified portfolio of private debt assets originated through domestic lenders.
+The Fund generates returns through its exposure to a diversified portfolio of fixed income assets originated by domestic counterparties..

 What assets are included in the Fund?
 How does MAM select these assets?
 Can these assets change over time?

-The Fund can invest in any private debt instrument including (without limitation) interests in loans originated by bank and non-bank lenders; tranches of residential mortgage backed securities and asset backed securities; senior, subordinated and hybrid debt issued by corporates, banks and governments; cash.
+The Fund can invest in any Fixed Income instrument including (without limitation) senior and subordinated tranches of residential mortgage-backed securities and asset-backed securities; senior and subordinated debt issued by corporates, banks and governments, whole or fractionalised interests in assets originated by bank and non-bank counterparty; units in managed investment schemes; cash.

-The Fund is managed in line with the Investment Policy Statement (IPS) which mandates constraints in respect of various factors including but not limited to lender, asset class and single loan concentrations, WAL, duration, and liquidity.
+The Fund is managed in line with the Investment Policy Statement (IPS) which mandates constraints in respect of various factors including but not limited to counterparties, asset class and single asset concentrations, WAL, duration, and liquidity.

 The Fund through implementing the investment strategy as outlined in the IPS, may acquire other related assets which Manning Asset Management deems appropriate to enhance the investment strategy.
 For example, a derivative to manage interest rate risk.
-However, it is not currently envisaged that assets other than private debt instruments will form a material portion of the Fund’s composition.
+However, it is not currently envisaged that assets other than fixed income instruments will form a material portion of the Fund’s composition.

 Manning Asset Management follows its investment process and philosophy in determining which assets to select.
-This includes detailed macroeconomic analysis, portfolio construction, lender due diligence following our 10 stage 100+ point questionnaire and finally loan analysis and purchasing.
-Comprehensive continuous performance monitoring and analysis of the purchased assets takes place together with ongoing lender dialogue
+This includes detailed macroeconomic analysis, portfolio construction, counterparty due diligence following our 10 stage 100+ point questionnaire and finally asset analysis and purchasing.
+Comprehensive continuous performance monitoring and analysis of the purchased assets takes place together with ongoing counterparty dialogue

 The assets to which the Fund has exposure to may change over time.
 The portfolio is adaptive to prevailing market conditions and is actively managed to enhance risk/return characteristics through time.
 Manning Asset Management operates an active monitoring and surveillance programme which informs future purchasing and reinvestment decisions.